obonaventure/cnp3/book-2nd/exercises/ex-sharing.rst

      \draw[very thick, blue, ->] (10,6) node [anchor=north, fill=white] {B$\rightarrow$A [10000 bits]} -- (9,5);
      \draw[very thick, red, ->] (0,5.5) node [anchor=north, fill=white] {A$\rightarrow$B [10000 bits]} -- (1,4.5);

 9. An important part of the CSMA/CD algorithm is the exponential backoff.
 To illustrate the operation of this algorithm, let us consider a cable that has a length of one kilometer.
 The bandwidth of the network is set to 10 Mbps.
 Assume that when a collision occurs, host A always selects the highest possible random delay according to the exponential backoff algorithm while host B always selects the shortest one.
 In this network, the slot time is equal to the time required to transmit 100 bits.
+We further assume that a host can detect collision immediately (i.e. as soon as the other frame arrives).

  .. tikz::
      :libs: positioning, matrix, arrows